EXPLAINER: Is defense blaming acquaintance in Floyd’s death?

 Just before then-Officer Derek Chauvin knelt on Floyd’s neck for over nine minutes on May 25, Hall was a passenger in a vehicle parked outside Cup Foods with Floyd at the wheel.

-When Floyd was taken out of the vehicle and handcuffed, Hall and a woman who had also been in the car were questioned by officers.
+When Floyd was taken out and handcuffed, Hall and a woman who had also been in the car were questioned by officers.
 A pre-trial defense filing said the officers weren’t able to fully question Hall at the scene because they were focused on arresting Floyd.

 WHAT’S THE AIM OF THE DEFENSE?